benjypng/logseq-powertags-plugin/README.md

 [:gift_heart: Sponsor this project on Github](https://github.com/sponsors/hkgnp) or [:coffee: Get me a coffee](https://www.buymeacoffee.com/hkgnp.dev) if you like this plugin!

-> The Logseq team is working on properties feature as part of the database version.
-As such, development on this plugin will be limited since properties will eventually replace the function offered by this plugin.

 # Introduction

 Designate selected hashtags as PowerTags, and see them auto-create properties are you use them.